This article was updated on 06/19/20

 Remove the tank lid and put it somewhere out of the way.
 Use your sponge to remove all the water left in the tank and bowl.
 Now, spread the trash bag out in the bath tub.
 This is where the tank and bowl will reside while you work on the flange.

-Unscrew and remove the water supply line at the valve.
-You might want to put a rag or cup under the line to catch any residual water in it.
+Put a rag or cup under the water supply line to catch any residual water in it.
+Unscrew and remove the line at the valve.
 More prevention equals less cleanup.

 Disassemble and Remove the Toilet